 Financial assistance programs and requirements can vary from school to school.
 Plus, not all colleges and career schools participate in federal student aid programs.
-Always check with your school to find out which financial aid programs will be available to you there.
+Always check with your school to find out which financial aid programs will be available to you if you go there.